AlexGechis/self-driving-cars-udacity/p4-advanced-lane-lines/README.md

 # Advance lane lines detection project

 The goal of this project is to detect lane lines on the image taken from car front camera.
 For implementation details and more images please check Jupyter notebook or its html version in this repo.
+Code in html and notebook is located under same parts as here, so you can easily find any code there.

 Steps of this project are the following:
 1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 Apply a distortion correction to raw images.